danielanach/bcbio-ffpe-no-normal-config/README.md

 To indicate a region to calculate coverage in QC metrics, indicate your bed file in this .yaml parameter:
 ```
-coverage: exome.bed
+coverage: /path/exome.bed
 ```

-To limit variant (and copy number) calling to a given region, indicate your bed file in this .yaml parameter:
+To limit variant calling to a given region, indicate your bed file in this .yaml parameter:

 ```
-variant_regions: exome.bed
+variant_regions: /path/exome.bed
 ```

 If you have issues please ensure the bed file genome version is the same as your are using here, here are some [additional tips](https://bcbio-nextgen.readthedocs.io/en/latest/contents/configuration.html#input-file-preparation).